Content warning: racism and violence.

 A police report was made, and the student told Honi he “want[s] to press charges.”

-An attending Campus Security officer declined to comment.
+An attending staff member from Campus Security declined to comment.

 Editor’s note: The article was amended on Friday 9 August to include: the interval of time taken for Campus Security and Police to arrive on scene according to the University and the statements from the USU and University.